cultofmetatron/peterdecroos-blog/source/_posts/2013-07-16-lexically-scope-like-a-boss.markdown

 };
 {% endcodeblock %}

-Hey that wasn't so bad.
+Hey, that wasn't so bad.
 We return an object of three functions and it will take care of running the appropriate functions based on the status of the object's internal async operation when its resolved.